Understanding your next Google Ads Report

 - A change in the landing page: Have you made recent changes to your website or landing page?
 If so, this may have changed the impression that visitors have of your business and driven them off before they were able to complete a valuable action.

-- Fewer clicks: Fewer clicks might be a symptom that points to a different problem on the AdWords account and can be solved with one of the many diagnostic tools available on Google AdWords.
+- Fewer clicks: Fewer clicks might be a symptom that points to a different problem on the Google Ads account and can be solved with one of the many diagnostic tools available on Google Ads.

 - Change in season: If the same number of clicks are being generated from the previous period, but conversions have dropped, check the seasonality of your product or service.
 If a specific period is known for lower sales, take this into consideration when reviewing your report.